The Largest Boating Market on the Pacific

 California Boat Financing FAQs

-Answers to the 12 most common questions about financing a boat in the Golden State.
+Common questions about financing a boat in California.

 How much sales tax will I pay on a boat in California?

-What credit score do I need for a boat loan in California?
+What credit score do I need for a California boat loan?

 How long can I finance a boat in California?

-How does California compare to other states for boat buying?
+How does California compare to other western states for boat buying?

 Ready to Finance Your California Boat?